benji300/joplin-milford-ui/README.md

 ## Installation

 - Open Joplin
-- Navigate to `Joplin > Preferences > Appearances`
+- Navigate to `Tools > Options > Appearance` and select `Dark` as `Theme`
-- Click `Advanced Settings`
+- Apply changes and close Options
-- Click `Custom stylesheet for rendered Markdown` and paste the content from [userstyle.css](./theme/userstyle.css)
+- Open the user profile directory via `Help > Open profile directory`
-- Click `Custom stylesheet for Joplin-wide app styles` and paste the content from [userchrome.css](./theme/userchrome.css)
+- Download the latest [userstyle.css](./theme/userstyle.css) and [userchrome.css](./theme/userchrome.css) into the opened user profile directory
-- Save your changes and restart Joplin to see the changes
+- Restart Joplin to see the changes

 ## UI tweaks

 - Open Joplin
-- Navigate to `Joplin > Preferences > Appearances`
+- Navigate to `Tools > Options > Appearance`
-- Click `Advanced Settings`
+- Click `Show Advanced Settings`
-- Click `Custom stylesheet for rendered Markdown` to open `userstyle.css` in any text editor
+- Click `Edit` below `Custom stylesheet for rendered Markdown` to open `userstyle.css` in a text editor
-- Click `Custom stylesheet for Joplin-wide app styles` to open `userchrome.css` in any text editor
+- Click `Edit` below `Custom stylesheet for Joplin-wide app styles` to open `userchrome.css` in a text editor
 - Search for `TWEAK` and change the styles as described if you want
 - Save your changes and restart Joplin to see the changes